Are you looking for a list of the best things to do in Hilo, Hawaii? This guide from a Hawaii local has everything that you need to know!

 The sleepy town of Hilo on the Big Island of Hawaii is a hidden gem.
 There are so many wonderful things to do in Hilo, from waterfalls to active volcanoes to beaches.
-Here are 49 awesome things to do in Hilo, Hawaii.
+Here are loads of awesome things to do in Hilo, Hawaii.

 Because it is a state park, it has a $5 parking fee per car (if you have a Hawaii State ID, just show it to the parking attendant.)
 They also offer umbrellas (for an optional donation), so don’t let a little rain cancel this adventure!